mattkgross/Striver/README.md

 }
 ```

-Give each of your gear an nickname as it's key in `gear`.
+Give each of your gear a nickname as its key in `gear`.
 Then, specify which piece of gear should be the default for a particular activity sport type in `sportTypes`.

 # Setup